 Amsterdam is an amazing city that is full of things to do, explore, and experience.
-The best way to get the most out of your Amsterdam travel guide is to be as flexible as possible.
+The best way to get the most out of your Amsterdam travelguide is to be as flexible as possible.
+This Amsterdam travelguide will give you a snapshot of what Amsterdam has to offer.
+It will help you plan your trip and make the most of your time in Amsterdam.
+Boats in the canals of Amstertdam

 An enchanting, unique and tolerant city laced with 17th-century canals, bicycles, towering medieval buildings, and excellent museums, Amsterdam straddles the sublimely straight and absurdly crooked, pleasing both cultural vultures and Potman Pat partygoers.